 A FMECA captures the links between the way an asset fails and the impact of its failure on the business.
 Historically, FMEA was used during the design phase of a project, to identify and rectify potential failures before going into production.
 However, understanding the relationship between failure modes and their effects is a key component to making decisions relating to an asset’s operation and maintenance.
 Nonetheless, a FMEA or FMECA is only part of the necessary information to make informed decisions and should not be considered in isolation.

 Nowadays, FMEAs and to a greater degree, FMECAs are used to inform and improve maintenance efforts throughout the life of an asset.
-Failure mode and effects relationships typically form the basis of more advanced methodologies such as Reliability Centered Maintenance (RCM).
+Failure mode and effects relationships typically form the basis of more advanced methodologies such as asset modelling.
 More progressive analyses (such as modla's platform) combine FMEA structures with statistical distributions to predict likelihoods of specific failure modes.
 This enables users to produce results for probabilistic scenarios with varying maintenance, operational and intervention strategies.

 A failure mode describes a way in which a system or component may fail, meaning it can no longer perform its function.